swup/preload-plugin/readme.md

 Adds preloading support to [swup](https://github.com/swup/swup):

-- Any link element found in the DOM that matches `[data-swup-preload]` will automatically be preloaded.
+- Links with a `[data-swup-preload]` attribute will be preloaded automatically
-- On desktop, if moving the mouse over a link, the page the link points towards will immediately requested, speeding up perceived performance.
+- Hovering a link on pointer devices will preload that link's URL, speeding up load time by a few 100ms
-- On mobile, the preload will start on `touchstart`, starting the preload ~80ms earlier than on `click`
+- Touch devices will instead preload links at the start of touch events, giving a ~80ms speed-up
 - If there is already a preload running, the plugin won't start another one.
 This saves resources on the server.

 ## Installation